qingreee1/material-theme-jetbrains-docs/docs/reference/components.md

 {% include figure.html content="/components/navbar.png" caption="Navigation Bar" %}

-- The Navigation Bar at the top of the view
+- The Navigation Bar at the top of the view looks more like Material Design breadcrumbs.